Article By: Leanne Ridgeway

-WO FAT: (10:20-11:00pm) With Kent Stump on guitar and vocals, Zack Busby on bass, and Michael Walter on drums, this Texas trio of supremely fuzzed riffage jams has been a road tripping staple of mine.
+WO FAT: (10:20-11:00 pm) With Kent Stump on guitar and vocals, Zack Busby on bass, and Michael Walter on drums, this Texas trio of supremely fuzzed riffage jams have been a road-tripping staple of mine.
 You may find me assisting these fine gents at their merch table at certain points of Day Two.
 However, during their set, I shall not be kept from that stage view.
 Fight me, bro!
 They have been around the world and back, supporting their multiple releases, and are yet again right now.
-Their most recent release being ‘Midnight Cometh‘ on Ripple Music and their tour sending them for a perfect landing at MDDF.
-(Please, please, please, all those up on high of the mighty Wo Fat Riffage set list creators, let them play their version of Jimi’s ‘Gypsy Eyes’.
+Their most recent release is ‘Midnight Cometh‘ on Ripple Music and their tour sending them for a perfect landing at MDDF.
+(Please, all those up on high of the mighty Wo Fat Riffage setlist creators, let them play their version of Jimi’s ‘Gypsy Eyes’.
 That song got me through three states’ drive on repeated play loop…)

 EARTHRIDE: (9:30-10:10pm) Earthride have returned!
-The brotherhood of Dave Sherman (vocals), Kyle Van Steinburg (guitar) and Eric Little (drums), with new riders Ed Brown (bass) and Greg Ball (guitar) will be gracing the stage on Day Two!
+The brotherhood of Dave Sherman (vocals), Kyle Van Steinburg (guitar) and Eric Little (drums), with new riders Ed Brown (bass) and Greg Ball (guitar), will be gracing the stage on Day Two!
 (If you recall from my first article, there are members of Weed Is Weed here taking us for an Earthride.)
 Recently signed with Salt Of The Earth Records in April, Earthride will be wielding the hammer of pure Maryland Doom down upon MDDF in their hometown of Frederick next Saturday evening.
-[Below is a link to a MySpace player (Yes, MySpace!) that will open in a new window.]
+[Below is a link to a MySpace player.
+Yes, MySpace!]

-SERPENTS OF SECRECY: (7:10-7:45pm) With the five gents of Serpents of Secrecy all coming together from at least four different bands (most also actively playing and recording material), you know these guys are not screwing around.
+SERPENTS OF SECRECY: (7:10-7:45 pm) With the five gents of Serpents of Secrecy all coming together from at least four different bands (most also actively playing and recording material), you know these guys are not screwing around.
 I don’t know what you may have heard about this group, but what I heard on May 5th in Baltimore damn near knocked me out of my shoes.
-Vocalist Mark Lorenzo, guitarists Todd Ingram and Steve Fisher, bassist Rev. Jim Forrester and drummer Chuck Dukehart III.
-While they don’t yet have a Bandcamp page to share, they were recently in the studio recording.
-What we DO have is a full song of LIVE footage (Courtesy of Jay at Maryland Music of Everything) of their song ‘The Cheat‘ from that very same show. (***Special Note: Rev. Jim Forrester has been quite under the weather as of late.
+Vocalist Mark Lorenzo, guitarists Todd Ingram and Steve Fisher, bassist Rev. Jim Forrester, and drummer Chuck Dukehart III.
+While they don’t yet have a Bandcamp page to share, they were recently in the studio recording. (***Special Note: Rev. Jim Forrester has been quite under the weather as of late.
 We’re told he will be at MDDF, but if you would be so kind as to visit the SoS Facebook or #RallyForRev group to find out how to help, we’d all be most obliged.)

 Want tickets just for Saturday, Day Two?
 CLICK HERE.